argodev/studies/ot_survey/OT_Class_08_Manuscript.md

 With these kings, God’s relationship with his people changes.
 We read in 2 Samuel 7 that David’s house and David’s kingdom “will endure forever.”
 God says that he will punish David’s descendants when they do wrong, but this promise of a forever kingdom is without conditions.
 God’s just going to do it.
 Doesn’t depend on his people at all.

 So the book of Kings starts on a real cliffhanger.
 The blessings and curses of Deuteronomy are in full effect.
 But so is this new promise of a kingdom that will last forever.
 What’s going to happen?
 Will the people have a king who obeys the law, so that they might have blessing, or rebel and cause the people suffering?
 And if they rebel and are cursed according to God’s promise in Deuteronomy, what happens to his promise in 2 Samuel?

-Well before we embark on answering those central questions for the book... do you have any questions of your own?

-(TAKE QUESTIONS)

 ## God’s people with their fulfillment king?
 (King Solomon – 1 Kings 1-11)